zakbosson-oss/DSA210_Project/README.md

-**Hypothesis'**
+**Research Questions'**

    Due to the complexity of the problem that is trying to be solved, it is not sufficient to analyze the correlatiomn between one or even a few parameters.
 Instead studies with regard to multiple research questions must be carried out in order to formulate a model that can be implemented to the pipeline.
+I have formulated a set of research questions that I plan on researching.
+These research questions are subject to chnage at this point of the research (1/12/2025).

+**Hypothesis Set A — Thumbnail & Title Effects**
+H1 — Videos with human faces in the thumbnail get more views.

+H₀: Videos with faces have the same average views as videos without faces.

+Test: Two-sample t-test or Mann–Whitney U test.

+H2 — Thumbnail brightness is positively correlated with views.

+H₀: Thumbnail brightness has no linear correlation with views.

+Test: Pearson correlation (linear), Spearman (non-linear).

+H3 — Videos with emotionally strong titles (“Hitler,” “D-Day,” “Nazi”) get more views.

+H₀: No difference in views based on emotional/charged keywords.

+Test: ANOVA (multi-group) or Chi-square for proportions.

+**Hypothesis Set B — Topic & Content Structure**
+H4 — Videos about major battles get significantly more views than other topics.

+Topics:

+battles

+biographies

+weapons

+political history

+maps/strategy

+documentaries

+H₀: Mean views are equal across all topic categories.

+Test: ANOVA or Kruskal–Wallis.

+H5 — Videos with higher sentiment variability (emotional arc) perform better.

+H₀: Sentiment arc does not influence views.

+Test: Correlation + regression.

+**Hypothesis Set C — Length, Upload Time & Channel Size** H6 — Longer videos (20–40 mins) receive more total views.

+H₀: Video length is not associated with views.

+Test: Regression; also ANOVA (short/medium/long).

+H7 — Upload time-of-day affects initial 7-day view growth.

+H₀: View growth does not differ by upload hour.

+Test: Kruskal–Wallis; time-series decomposition.

+H8 — When controlling for channel size, thumbnail & title features explain most virality.

+H₀: Channel size is the main predictor.

+Test: Multiple linear regression or random forest feature importance.

+**Hypothesis Set D — Engagement Ratios**
+H9 — Videos with higher like-to-view ratio end up with higher long-term views.

+H₀: Like-to-view ratio does not predict virality.

+Test: Correlation + regression.

+H10 — Comment density correlates with recommendation ranking.

+H₀: Comments do not influence how often the video appears in recommendations.

+Test: Spearman correlation.